 CUBES is a recognised research centre within the University.
 CUBES's membership consists of a collective of urban researchers across the University interested in ongoing debates and collaborative research on CUBES's thematic areas.
 In terms of governance, the Centre reports to the Head of the School of Architecture & Planning and the Dean of Engineering and the Built Environment.
 Directorship rotates among active members based in the School, whereas CUBES's activities span a number of different Faculties and Schools.

-The CUBES director works with a small steering committee drawn from the active CUBES membership and receives support from the School's research administrator.
+The CUBES associate director works with a small steering committee drawn from the active CUBES membership and receives support from the School's research administrator.
 CUBES benefits from an advisory board consisting primarily of urban experts both within Wits and beyond.
 The board was set up in 2012 and is chaired by the Head of School.
 The current advisory board comprises the following people:

 - Prof Ian Jandrell - Dean, Faculty of Engineering and Built Environment, Wits